Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 Kinsta live chat support via the Intercom widget.

-Response times are very good — I’ve had my Kinsta account for more than three years now and, while I haven’t had to contact support that often, when I have, I’ve always had a quick response.
+Response times are very good — I’ve had my Kinsta account for several years now and, while I’ve rarely needed to contact support, I’ve always had a quick response.

 Kinsta Pricing

-Kinsta offer ten different pricing plans, which gives you a lot of room to find the right plan for your needs:
+Kinsta offers ten different pricing plans, which gives you a lot of room to find the right one for your needs:

-Kinsta are obviously more expensive than cheap shared hosting, but their prices are competitive for the space they’re in.
-Their two most direct competitors are probably WP Engine and Flywheel.
+Kinsta is obviously more expensive than cheap shared hosting, but its prices are competitive for the space it’s in.
+Its two most direct competitors are probably WP Engine and Flywheel.
 After WP Engine’s acquisition of Flywheel, the two hosts’ prices are virtually identical, which makes it easy to compare both of them with Kinsta:

 PlanPriceSitesVisitorsStorage